artyomtrityak/atlantis-alh/README.md

 5. NOTE: you might have different OS fonts so you need to take `[FONTS_2]` section from your generated ah.cfg and replace it.

+## Work in progress
+This config is not complete and is going to be updated step by step.
+Feel free to submit PR if you want to add something.